cbagwell/llm.vim/README.md

     * Sends the current visual selection/range/ling to `llm` to fix any syntatical errors and replaces with the results.
   * **:LLMComplete**
-    * Sends the current visual selection/range/line to `llm` to complete it.
+    * Sends the current visual selection/range/line or the optional arguments to `llm` to complete it.
 Can be used both for implementing a function based on comment description or to complete incomplete sentences/paragraphs.
   * **:LLMFilter**
     * Sends the current visual selection/range/line to `llm` to filter or transform it (similar to `%!llm "Fix grammer"`).
 The prompt given